tanmayamanishree/tanmaya4work/README.md

 - 👋 Hi, I’m @tanmaya4work
 - 👀 I’m interested in Web Development and Python Programming
 - 🌱 I’m currently learning Front End Web Development and Data structures with Python
-- 📫 You can reach me at: Linkedin: Tanmaya Gampa
+- 📫 You can reach me at: Linkedin: https://www.linkedin.com/in/tanmaya-gampa-46534a192/
-- 📝 Currently Working: GQC(GITAM QUIZ CLUB) Website, as a member of SIG Genesis